-A microservice implementation will remain complex without a central datastore, making our DevOps jobs increasingly difficult.
+A microservice implementation will remain complex without a central datastore, making our DevOps jobs difficult.

 DeployHub is a unified catalog designed to fit into the new microservice pipeline.
 It hoards and leverages the deployment data needed to make microservices easy.
-Without this core pipeline datastore, microservices pipelines will fail in providing the automation and insights required to create a consistent yet agile software assembly line.
+Without this core pipeline datastore, microservices pipelines will fail to provide the automation and insights required to create a consistent, yet agile software assembly line.